-- One-half the tour price is due at the time of registration: $640 for double occupancy and $750 for single occupancy. $150 is non-refundable.
-Space is limited with sign-up on a first-come, first-served basis.
-The remaining balance is due by Jan.
-15, 2017.
-Use the form below for payment and registration, or register and pay online here.
+- One-half the tour price is due at the time of registration: $795 for double occupancy and $900 for single occupancy. $200 is non-refundable.
+Space is limited with sign-up on a first-come, first-served The remaining balance is due by January 15, 2019.

-- A refund of tour payments made less the non-refundable $150 will be issued for a cancellation made by March 1, 2017, if the vacancy is filled by another participant with equivalent occupancy.
-No refunds will be made for cancellations after March 1, 2017 or if the vacancy caused by the cancellation cannot be filled.
+- A refund of tour payments made less the non-refundable $200 will be issued for a cancellation made by February 15, 2019, if the vacancy is filled by another participant with equivalent No refunds will be made for cancellations after February 15, 2019, or if the vacancy caused by the cancellation cannot be filled.

-Participation Details: Tour is limited to 14 participants; minimum age of 21; moderate difficulty-includes walking on cobblestones, unpaved paths, up/down slopes, uneven surfaces.
-Participants should consider trip insurance & will be asked to sign a liability waiver on arrival.
+Participation Details: Tour is limited to 15 participants; minimum age of 21; moderate difficulty—includes walking on cobblestones, unpaved paths, up/down slopes, uneven surfaces.
+Participants will be asked to sign a liability waiver and should consider purchasing trip insurance.

 Identification/Vaccinations: A current U.S. passport is required.
 No vaccinations are necessary (good to have up-to-date tetanus shot).

-Climate: March weather in the Guatemalan Highlands is sunny, no rain, daytime temperatures in 70s F, nights in the 50s.
+Climate: March weather in the Guatemalan Highlands is sunny, rain is unusual, daytime temperatures in 70s F, nights in the 50s.

 Brief Day-by-Day Itinerary:

-Saturday, March 18: (Arrive at Guatemala City airport [GUA] no later than 3:00 pm.)
-Shuttle to colonial Antigua, hotel check-in, tour orientation, and welcome dinner with “Behind the Walls” slide show and discussion.
+Saturday, March 16: Arrive at Guatemala City airport (GUA) no later than 2:00 PM.
+Shuttle to colonial Antigua, check in at Hotel Aurora, tour orientation, and welcome dinner with ALDEA board president.

-Sunday, March 19: Antigua walking tour, experience Guatemalan Lenten procession, typical lunch/cooking & weaving demo/product display at local family home in San Antonio Aguas Calientes, discuss Guatemala’s social/political/economic situation over dinner with former U.S. Consul General/ALDEA board member.
+Sunday, March 17: Antigua walking tour, experience Guatemalan Lenten procession, typical lunch/cooking & weaving demo/product display at local family home in San Antonio Aguas Calientes, discuss Guatemala’s social/political/economic situation with former U.S. Consul General/ALDEA board member.

-Monday, March 20: ALDEA update in Chimaltenango by onsite executive director, travel to two rural Mayan villages?one village with ALDEA-sponsored environmental and empowerment projects completed and one without projects.
-Overnight stay at San Ricardo Farm & Lodge in Tecpán.
+Monday, March 18: ALDEA update in Chimaltenango by onsite Executive Director, travel to two rural Mayan villages – one village with ALDEA-sponsored environmental and empowerment projects completed and one without projects.
+Overnight stay at San Ricardo Farm & Lodge in Tecpán – best available local accommodations.

-Wednesday, March 22: AM boat rides-visit a San Pedro La Laguna museum on Mayan culture and the Lake’s geology, witness the natural dye process at local weaver’s home in San Juan La Laguna, ride tuc-tucs to Santiago Atitlan for discussion and tour of the cathedral and town with Don Diego.
-Possible “Maximón” encounter, shop, as you wish, relax at the Posada-pool, spa, canoe, or massage), shop in Santiago Atitlán, or visit neighboring communities by boat.
+Wednesday, March 20: AM boat rides—visit a San Pedro La Laguna museum on Mayan culture and the Lake’s geology and history, witness the natural dye process at local weavers’ cooperative in San Juan La Laguna.
+Free time in afternoon to relax at the Posada (pool, spa, canoe, or massage), shop in Santiago Atitlán, or visit neighboring communities by boat.

-Thursday, March 23: AM boat ride to San Antonio Palopó, walk to ceramic studio, optional continued walk up the hill thru the colorful lakeside village, short boat launch to Panajachel for bus pick-up & return to Antigua.
-Visit another rural ALDEA village en-route-this time villagers teach us typical daily activities.
-Enjoy a private home social, followed by dinner in Antigua.
+Thursday, March 21: AM boat ride to San Antonio Palopó, walk to ceramic studio, optional continuation walk up the hill thru the colorful lakeside village, short boat ride to Panajachel for bus pick-up & return to Antigua.
+Visit another rural ALDEA village en-route—participate with villagers in typical daily activities.
+Dinner in Antigua.

-Friday, March 24: AM to mid-afternoon time to relax, shop, stroll in fascinating, colonial Antigua.
-Possible activity options: “worry doll” demo, coffee plantation or jade factory visit, chocolate truffles workshop, visit museum(s), Pacaya Volcano hike, handicrafts market, spa visit, massage in your hotel room, more shopping, or just relax in a patio restaurant.
+Friday, March 22: AM to mid-afternoon time to relax, shop, stroll in fascinating, colonial Antigua.
+Among many activity options: Coffee plantation or jade factory visit, chocolate truffles workshop, museum(s) visits, Pacaya Volcano hike, handicrafts market, spa visit, massage in your hotel room, more shopping, or just relax in a patio restaurant.
 Late afternoon guided tour of the historic Casa Santo Domingo monastery, followed by special dinner finale at the hotel’s exquisite restaurant.